Last updated on January 29th, 2024 at 07:31 pm

 I’ve wanted to change the game for a while, but find my mind running in circles when I try to think of something new.
-I love creating, sure, but at times I find myself creating without soul — creating because I’m “supposed” to, and I hate it.
+I love creating, sure, but sometimes I create without soul—because I’m “supposed” to.
+I hate it.
 I’m not a pawn.
 I’m not a writer who follows orders, doing the bare minimum or copying and pasting just to hit a quota.
 When I create, I want it to mean something.
 I want to go back and look at my work some years from now, knowing I left a bit of myself in my content with readers still checking it out because it means something to them.
-I knew I wasn’t going to get there singing the same old song — I had to look at my ideas with a fresh set of eyes, pouring everything within into something that’d stand out from my peers.
+I knew I wouldn’t get there singing the same old song—I had to look at my ideas with a fresh set of eyes, pouring everything within into something that’d stand out from my peers.

-I’ve been told that if I want to be a PR-friendly blogger, there’re three things you never talk about — race, religion and politics.
-Politics I’m fine with since I’ve never delved deep enough to get really stirred up about it, and while you’ll find me at church every Sunday, I find my ministry best done through intimate conversation than the cold landscape of the Internet.
-But I’m frankly shocked that I haven’t tried tackling race before now.
+I hear that if I want to be a PR-friendly blogger, there’re three things to never talk about—race, religion and politics.
+I’ve never really gotten stirred up about politics, and while I’m at church every Sunday, my ministry’s best done through intimate conversation than the internet’s cold landscape.
+But I’m shocked that I haven’t tackled race before now.

 The Best Content is Often Not the Easiest to Write.

-So I hope you’re ready for the month ahead — I’ve let too many Februarys come and go without taking a good look at a part of me that’s so prominent, yet so often left unmentioned.
-If I want to create a brand I can proudly show to my kids when they’re older, I can’t focus on the fluffy topics alone — I have to stand for something more, and this first attempt at really examining my life as a Black man is but scratching the surface of a much larger story I know is waiting to be told!
+So, I hope you’re ready for the month ahead—too many Februarys came and went without looking at a part of me that’s so prominent yet so often left unmentioned.
+If I want to create a brand I can proudly show to my kids when they’re older; I can’t focus on the fluffy topics alone—I have to stand for something more, and this first attempt at really examining my life as a Black man is but scratching the surface of a much larger story I know is waiting to be told!

 That said, thank you for your patience.
-It took me a bit to wake up and start looking to what the future might have in store instead of muddying the mind with clutter that’d confuse me.
-There’s so much out there one can write about — it’s time I stop limiting myself and take a few chances; because the only thing worse would be forever wondering what would’ve happened because I didn’t.
+It took me a bit to wake up and start looking at what the future might have in store instead of muddying my mind with clutter that confused me.
+There’s so much out there one can write about—it’s time I stop limiting myself and take a few chances; the only thing worse would be forever wondering what would’ve happened because I didn’t.

 Thanks for reading, tout le monde, and let’s all expect great things from the times ahead!